hhy37/zkproofs/README.md

 ## Fiat–Shamir

-Though the original 'Efficient range-proof'  by Kun Peng required interaction between the prover and the validator, we adjusted the protocol to become non interactive so that it would become usable on a blockchain (where each node needs to be able to verify autonomously without interaction with the client).
+Though the original 'Efficient range-proof' by Kun Peng required interaction between the prover and the validator, we adjusted the protocol to become non-interactive so that it would become usable on a blockchain (where each node needs to be able to verify autonomously without interaction with the client).
 We made the protocol non-interactive using the Fiat–Shamir heuristic.

 ## Precompiled contract

 The range proof consists of 2 parts:
  * Generating the proof that a number is within an interval (outside the blockchain by the client that submits that proof)
- * Validating the proof that that number is within that interval. (executed by each validating node on the blockchain)
+ * Validating the proof that this number is within that interval (executed by each validating node on the blockchain)

-On Ethereum validation of transactions in smart contract logic is done typically done in the Ethereum Virtual Machine.
+On Ethereum validation of transactions in smart contract logic is typically done in the Ethereum Virtual Machine.
 However the operations involved in the validation of this range-proof are too computationally expensive to run on the EVM.
 Therefore we validate the range proof in a precompiled contract.
 We added this precompiled contract to the Ethereum Go Client (Geth).
 A precompiled contract is written in the native language of the Ethereum-client (in our case in Golang) and is preconfigured to live at a specific address (with a low number).
 The precompiled contract can be called from Solidity in 2 ways:

- * By referring the to address with a Solidity interface (works until Solidity 0.3.6. and requires the address to have a balance of at least one wei (preconfigured in the genesis block)).
+ * By referring to the address with a Solidity interface (works until Solidity 0.3.6. and requires the address to have a balance of at least one wei (preconfigured in the genesis block)).
- * By extending the Solidity language to include additional functions in which case the solidity code will be compiled to call the precompiled smart contract at the same preconfigured address.
+ * By extending the Solidity language to include additional functions in which case the Solidity code will be compiled to call the precompiled smart contract at the same preconfigured address.

  ## Gas consumption